British Journal of Surgery

 Illustrations in colour are encouraged and will be printed at no cost to the author.
 Label each illustration with the figure number and lead author’s name.
 Indicate the top of the illustration and a measure of magnification for photomicrographs.
 Include explanations of symbols and shading within the figure, use arrows to identify particular areas of interest.
 Survival curves must be accompanied by a table giving the actual numbers of patients involved and should be truncated when the numbers at risk are small; that is, when they are less than one-third of the starting figure.
+The preferred style for health-related quality of life measurements is presentation as radar or spider plots, in preference to standard graphs.
+These plots can be created in excel.
 Include in the legends to illustrations, and the footnotes to tables, brief but comprehensive explanations of all the information presented.
 Look at recent issues of the Journal for examples of accepted layout.

 Videos can be submitted with a manuscript online, but it must also be sent under separate cover to the Editorial Office with the corresponding manuscript number.
 If an article includes video, the upper right corner of the title page of the manuscript must be marked ‘Video is part of article’.

-Formats/File Types: We will accept digital files in MPG4, MP4, MOV, and WMV Formats or videos on cd/dvd sent by post to: Kirsty McFarlane, BJS Associate Editor, John Wiley & Sons Inc., 151 West George Street, Glasgow G2 2JJ, UK.
+Formats/File Types: We will accept digital files in MPG4, MP4, MOV, and WMV Formats or videos on cd/dvd sent by post to: Kirsty McFarlane, John Wiley & Sons Inc., 3rd Floor, International House, 7 High St, London W5 5DB, UK.
 Please upload as a ‘Supplementary File’ on Scholar One.
 Combined files of a manuscript, including video, tables, figures and text must not exceed 100MB.

 Content: Contributors are asked to be succinct, and the Editors reserve the right to require shorter video duration.
 Legends for the video segments should be placed at the end of the article.
 The video should be high quality (both in content and visibility).
 The video should make a specific point; particularly, it should demonstrate the features described in the text of the manuscript.
 In addition, the content of the video sequence should directly follow the content of the video legend.
 The content of the video should not display overt product advertising.
 Educational presentations are encouraged.